Voltage: 230V, Frequency: 50Hz

 The Piano Tuner by Daniel Mason

-- a fictional account of a middle aged piano turner commissioned by the British War Office to venture into the remote jungles of Burma to repair an army surgeon's rare piano, exploring the country in the process.
+- a fictional account of a middle aged piano turner commissioned by the British War Office to venture into the remote jungles of Myanmar to repair an army surgeon's rare piano, exploring the country in the process.

 Letters from Burma by Aung San Suu Kyi